-It appears that CMS does listen to public comments.
+Our Take: It appears that CMS does listen to public comments.
 For example, the agency allowed for a more gradual ramp-up of risk, choice of assignment methodology, five-year agreement periods, and more coverage for telehealth services—all of which were lobbied for by the National Association of ACOs, a trade group that advocates on behalf of ACOs.

 CMS also compromised on the amount of shared savings for ACOs with one-sided risk.
 Initially, the agency proposed a maximum of 25 percent shared savings.

 Further, CMS acknowledged that rural ACOs and some physician-led ACOs need more time before taking on downside risk, allowing new-starts an extra year to get there.

 Yet even with those compromises, the new rules may result in as many as a third of ACOs exiting the program.
 A rule of thumb we’ve heard at conferences over the years is a five-year breakeven for nascent ACOs.
 With a two- or three-year timeframe to downside risk, some providers will lose their shirts under the new program—and it will discourage new providers from joining.

 Depending upon whose numbers you use, MSSP ACOs had gross savings of $1.6 billion to $2.7 billion from 2013 to 2016.
 Let’s meet in the middle and call it $2.2 billion in savings over four years.
 In FY 2018, Medicare spent about $583 billion, so let’s say the program saved Medicare about 1 percent annually.